ibkor/Veeam-Deployer-Installer-for-Linux-Machines/README.md

    - Check the log files located at `$LogFilePath` for any errors or installation details.

 8. **Post-Deployment Steps**
+   - PGAdjuster script can be run to automatically edit existing Protection Groups and change the connection type to Cert-Based Auth.
+Or, a manual adjustment can be done as following:
    - SSH can be disabled on Linux machines if desired.
 Additionally, previously used Linux user accounts for backups can be removed from Linux machines.
    - On the Veeam Backup & Replication side, create a protection group with the following parameters:
      - At the Type step of the wizard, select Individuals computers.